-1.41 Overlapping Time.
+- 1. Overlapping Time.
 Time spent in common on more than one case must be prorated among the cases on which the time was spent, and each case must be cross-referenced in the supporting materials to the vouchers.
 Time spent exclusively on any one case must properly be charged on the voucher for that case.
 Counsel may not submit a claim that exceeds the actual time expended.
-See Guide to Judiciary Policy, § 230.50(d).
+See Guide to Judiciary Policy, § 230.50(d). - 2.
+Overlapping Expenses.

-1.42 Overlapping Expenses.
 While time incurred in common on more than one CJA representation must be prorated among the individual cases, the entire amount of expenses applicable to more than one CJA representation must be billed to one representation.
 The supporting materials to the voucher must cross-reference the other CJA representations, with an explanation of the circumstances.
-See Guide to Judiciary Policy, § 230.50(f).
+See Guide to Judiciary Policy, § 230.500.

-1.5 Claims for Services When Counsel Is Substituted
+E. Claims for Services When Counsel is Substituted

-1.51 Generally.
-Where there has been a substitution of counsel, and where former counsel has cooperated in the transition and has reasonably and promptly provided the benefit of his or her work product to successor counsel, the reviewing judge should normally approve the voucher of the former counsel without waiting until the conclusion of the matter, absent good cause to do otherwise.
-See Guide to Judiciary Policy, § 230.56.
+1. Generally.
+Where there has been a substitution of counsel, and where former counsel has cooperated in the transition and has reasonably and promptly provided the benefit of this or her work product to successor counsel, the reviewing judge should normally approve the voucher of the former counsel without waiting until the conclusion of the matter, absent good cause to do otherwise.

-2. Payment for Travel
+II.
+Payment for Travel